Understand the basics of the integration of AskCody with Microsoft Exchange

 - Scoping Application Permissions with ApplicationImpersonation (Management Scope)

-These articles go through important topics like and highlights some frequently asked questions on AskCody and Microsoft Exchange in terms of security matters:
+These articles go through important topics and highlight some frequently asked questions on AskCody and Microsoft Exchange in terms of security matters:

 - Why ApplicationImpersonation is needed with Basic Auth and how ApplicationImpersonation is secure for application-level mailbox access.